UCL-CDI/cdi-hub/tutorials/automated-multimodal-medical-image-reporting/docs/aws-services/aws-batch/README.md

 ## Initial Setup

 ### Log in into your AWS access portal
-Go to https://ucl-cloud.awsapps.com/start and select either `cdi-innov-dev` or `arc-playpen-collaborations` to launch AWSAdministratorAccess
+Go to https://ucl-cloud.awsapps.com/start ang log in into aws access porta to select either `cdi-innov-dev` or `arc-playpen-collaborations` and then launch AWSAdministratorAccess

 ### Log in with your AWS profile
 * Log in using [aws-config-login.bash](../scripts/aws-config-login.bash)